 In this course, students are permitted to use AI tools exclusively for information gathering and preliminary research purposes.
 It is essential that students critically evaluate the obtained information, exercise independent thinking, and engage in original research to synthesize and develop their own ideas, arguments, and perspectives.
 The use of AI tools can serve as a starting point for exploration, however students are expected to uphold academic integrity by appropriately attributing all sources and avoiding plagiarism.
-Assignments should reflect the students own thoughts and independent work.
-By adhering to these guidelines, students contribute to a responsible and ethical learning environment that promotes critical thinking, independent inquiry and allows them to produce original contributions.
+Assignments should reflect the students own thoughts and independent research, creative, and/or written work.
+By adhering to these guidelines, students contribute to a responsible and ethical learning environment that promotes critical thinking, independent inquiry and allows them to produce original written contributions.